 QUE RICO MENSTRUO

-Workshop with Romina Chuls
+Workshop Series with Romina Chuls

 Qué rico menstruo is a project and artistic movement that seeks to eradicate the stigma that menstruation carries, started by Romina Chuls.
 It not only demands its normalization but, also, its resignification.
 Through personal representation, on the part of each one of us, there is a reappropriation of our uterus, of our blood flow.
 As part of the project, Romina prompts interventions on pieces of clothing, focusing on the groin area, with materials of various shades of red, simulating a menstruation blood stain.